 Nor could I leave the spot without having experienced those peculiar feelings of awe and respect for the memory of the genius which, though that of an enemy, possessed the faculty which inspired his Soldiers with a religious enthusiasm, resulting in most wonderful victories and made his name a terror to ourselves.”

-Popular legend also has it that a United States Marine Corps General Smedley Butler, in the area for a Marine Corps exercise in 1921, excavated the arm and then reburied it, in a metal ammunition box with full military honors.
+Popular legend also has it that United States Marine Corps General Smedley Butler, in the area for a Marine Corps exercise in 1921, excavated the arm and then reburied it in a metal ammunition box with full military honors.
 That story, which has taken on a life of its own, probably never happened.
 The Marines did, however, place a plaque on the side of the arm’s monument: “A Tribute to the Memory of Stonewall Jackson by the East Coast Expeditionary Force: United States Marines Sept.
 26-Oct.
 4, 1921.”

 The monument itself was placed there by an intimate of Jackson’s who sought to preserve the general’s memory: James Powers Smith.

 After the war, Smith had married Agnes Lacy, Horace’s oldest daughter, and went on to a successful career as a Presbyterian minister for a church on the corner of Princess Anne and George streets in Fredericksburg.
 Smith always kept an eye on the grave of his beloved commander’s arm.
 In 1903, as one of ten granite markers Smith placed around the area’s battlefields, he installed the marker at the cemetery.
 It reads, “Stonewall Jackson’s arm—Buried May 3, 1863.”
 Fifteen members of the Lacy family lie interred in the cemetery, but only Jackson’s arm has a marker.